IanuReeves/Mac-Low-Power-Script/README.md

-# Mac-Low-Power-Script
+# Mac Low Power Script
 This is a simple script made to combat some of the many issues found in Mac's "Low Power Mode" setting.
-These are currently the only functions of the script:
+These are the current functions of the script:

-- Turn Low Power Mode On/Off Automatically throuhg battery % threshold
+- Turn Low Power Mode On/Off Automatically when battery reaches specified % thresholds
-- Toggle AC Power deactivating Low Power Mode
+- Toggle for deactivating Low Power Mode when connected to AC power

 ## Install